Let us take a little trip down memory lane...

 - Proactively notify the supervisory authority when a possible data breach occurs

-- Show cooperation and implement they security recommendations
+- Show cooperation and implement their security recommendations

 2. Don’t forget the Basics